Will Isiah Pacheco Score a TD Against the Lions Thursday Night Football in Week 1?

 Odds to score a TD this game: +110 (Bet $10 to win $11 if he scores a TD)

-- A year ago, Pacheco churned out 830 yards rushing (48.8 per game) and scored five TDs in the running game.
+- Pacheco took 170 carries for 830 yards rushing a season ago (48.8 per game) while scoreing five TDs.

 - He ran for a touchdown in five games last year, but did not rush for more than one in a game.